-It happens that during installation procedure important files can be changed or even cancelled.
-To avoid eventual problems in using older files after installation, make sure to safeguard your hard disk.
-See page 63 for further information regarding data backup.
+You may find that during the installation procedure important files may be changed or even cancelled.
+To avoid further problems in using older files after an installation, make sure you safeguard your hard disk.
+See page 61 for further information regarding data backup.